Born: March 28, 1924 in Warren, Texas

 Died: July 4, 1996

-He began singing with his father and sister Lois as The Duff Trio.
-They performed gospel songs at singing conventions and school shows.
-He attended Nederland High School and was also athletically talented; he achieved All-State status as a basketball player.
-After graduation he served for three years in the United States Navy during World War II.
-Returning from the war, he attended Stephen F. Austin State College in Nacogdoches, Texas earning a Master’s in Education.
-He taught and coached in Deweyville and Warren Texas.
+After graduation, he served for three years in the Navy during World War II.
+Returning from the war, he attended Stephen F. Austin State College in Nacogdoches, Texas, earning a Master's in Education.